redhat-sap/sap-hana-deployment/README.md

 ## HANA Deploy and HANA Lincese

-While using this role 2 different scenarios cna be covered.
+While using this role 2 different scenarios can be covered.
 These are SAP HANA deployment in a new RHEL Server and set the HANA DB License in an existing deployment.

 In order the role to run the first scenario, SAP HANA deployment in a new RHEL Server, the variable `apply_license` must be `false`.